 Here are some guidelines:

 - Avoid exercising in hot and or humid environments.
 Exercise in a climate -controlled facility.
-(We run an air-conditioner in our prenatal class at Hilltop Yoga)

 - If you feel lightheaded, nauseous, faint, are excessively sweating or uncomfortably hot, STOP.